For more information on many of these terms see http://www.pcwebopedia.com/

 CMI - see computer managed instruction

-CNPII - Committee for Nursing Practice Information Infrastructure.
-The ANA committee that reviews terminologies for recognition.
+CNPII - see Committee for Nursing Practice Information Infrastructure.

 Cobol - a third level programming language designed for business applications.